 Finally, if you decide to buy an apartment or house in Washington you’ll have to pay real estate transfer tax.

-If you do make the move to Washington DC, here’s approximately how much it will cost to fly to other major world cities based on lowest, one-way fares from Skyscanner as of early 2017:
+If you do make the move to Washington, here’s approximately how much it will cost to fly to other major world cities based on the lowest, one-way fares from Skyscanner as of mid-2023:

 Other Washington DC Relocation Tips

 The costs and pricing above should give you a good idea of the cost of living in Washington but perhaps the following extra tips will make your move go smoothly.

 Moving anywhere can be a lonely experience, but moving to a new city can be rather daunting.
 Here are a few tips for settling in Washington DC.